codeigniter4/CodeIgniter4/user_guide_src/source/incoming/request.rst

         :param    mixed     $index: Value name
         :param    int       $filter: The type of filter to apply.
 A list of filters can be found `here <https://www.php.net/manual/en/filter.filters.php>`__.
         :param    int|array $flags: Flags to apply.
 A list of flags can be found `here <https://www.php.net/manual/en/filter.filters.flags.php>`__.
-        :returns: $_ENV item value if found, NULL if not
+        :returns: $_ENV item value if found, null if not
         :rtype:   mixed

         This method is identical to the ``post()``, ``get()`` and ``cookie()`` methods from the